 Students are expected to start on the course commencement date of their Confirmation of Enrolment (COE).
 Student visa holders who do not commence their course or make arrangements for an alternative start date within 2 weeks of their CoE start date will have their CoE processed as non-commenced.

-TRANSFERING FROM ANOTHER PROVIDER
+TRANSFERRING FROM ANOTHER PROVIDER

 Students transferring to Greystone College from another provider before completing six months of your principal course of study, your enrolment is subject to the provision of a letter of release from the other education provider.
 Please refer to Greystone College's Student Handbook